-Forms may not be destroyed, although they may be mailed to a "wastebasket station", which conceptually shreds the electronic form.
-The wastebasket station may in fact archive rather than erase a form, depending upon the needs of a particular application.
+Forms may not be destroyed, although they may be mailed to a "wastebasket station" which conceptually shreds the electronic form.
+The wastebasket station may in fact archive rather than erase a form depending upon the needs of a particular application.
 Form instances are unique, and must always exist at exactly one location in the system.
-They are either in a form file or waiting in a mail tray.
+They are either in some form file or waiting in a mail tray.
 Forms may be mailed from one station to another.
-They must wait in a mail tray, and be explicitly retrieved in order to be placed in the receiving station's form file.
-Copies may be made of forms, but they are assigned a unique
+They must wait in a mail tray and be explicitly retrieved in order to be placed in the receiving station's form file.
+Copies may be made of forms, but they are assigned a unique key consisting of the key of the original form together with a system-generated copy number distinguishing it from the original.